mnestorov/git-commands/README.md

 Then push the changes.

-## Add .gitignore to an existing repository
+## Add gitignore to an existing repository

 Similar to above, but if you've added a `.gitignore` with a lot of changes.